Gimme Some Oven

 5. Serve: Then serve the sangria over ice, topping off each glass with a splash of bubbly soda (or sparkling water) if desired.

-Spanish Sangria Recipe
+Sangria Recipe Variations

 As I mentioned above, the beauty of sangria is that it’s really more of a method than an exact recipe.
 So just gather whatever ingredients you have on hand and customize a batch to your liking.
 For example, feel free to…